Azoy/swift-evolution/proposals/nnnn-mutex.md

 The API proposed here is fully addative and does not change or alter any of the existing ABI.

 `Mutex` as proposed will be a new `@frozen` struct which means we cannot change its layout in the future on ABI stable platforms, namely the Darwin family.
 Because we cannot change the layout, we will most likely not be able to change to a hypothetical new and improved system mutex implementation on those platforms.
 If said new system mutex were to share the layout of the currently proposed underlying implementation, then we _may_ be able to migrate over to that implementation.
-Keep in mind that Linux and Windows are non-ABI stable platforms, so we can freely the underlying implementation if the platform ever supports something better.
+Keep in mind that Linux and Windows are non-ABI stable platforms, so we can freely change the underlying implementation if the platform ever supports something better.

 ## Future directions